 During the day, Golden Gai is pretty dead save for the odd eating establishment like Nagi Ramen (see Food & Drink below).
 Night time is when Golden Gai properly swings into gear.
 See the “Best Food” section below for more on drinking in Golden Gai.

 Shinjuku Gyoen (or Shinjuku Gyoen National Garden) is a beautiful park with sprawling grass lawns and serene lakes that offers a tranquil break from the frenzy of the city around it.
-You could easily spend a couple of hours just strolling the grounds.
+You could easily spend a couple of hours lazily strolling the grounds.

 There are more than 20,000 trees in the park, as well as a greenhouse at the eastern end housing temperate-climate flora.
 Three distinct garden styles are incorporated into the park: English, French and Traditional Japanese.
 Each can be found showcased at separate areas of the park.